wy-z/vscode-vim-mode/README.md

 - Support for Vim and Neovim
 - Maintain editor tab states
 - Sync save events to Nvim, triggering formatting etc.

+## FAQ

+- Q: Vim Mode icon displays abnormally (shows as a square or question mark)

+   A: Configure `editor.fontFamily` or `terminal.integrated.fontFamily`, add a font that supports icons, such as: `Hack Nerd Font`

 ## Installation